 Deleting a Program

-If a program that is pre-populated on the page will not be offering positions in 2020, you should delete the program.
-Note that every residency registered for the ORMatch must have at least one program.
+If a program that is pre-populated on the page will not be offering positions in 2022, you should delete the program.
+Note that every residency registered for the Dental Match must have at least one program.
 You will not be able to delete a program if it is the only one listed for the residency.

-You must verify or provide the number of positions to be filled in 2020 for each program offered in the ORMatch.
-You may change the number of positions offered, if necessary, at any time up to the Rank Order List Deadline, March 6, 2020.
+You must verify or provide the number of first-year positions to be filled in 2022 for each program offered in the Dental Match.
+You may change the number of positions offered, if necessary, at any time up to the Rank Order List deadline for your program.